-Students will further enhance their computer skills by using the Microsoft Office Suite, the Internet, and various computer peripherals, e.g., scanners, and digital/video cameras.
-Students will complete an assortment of projects based on real-world situations.
-During this class, students may develop skills needed in today's high-tech world, and may be prepared for the PowerPoint, Excel, and Access MOS certification exams.
+Students will learn computer skills in preparation for life and careers.
+Students will use Microsoft Office, the Internet, and various computer peripherals (scanners, and digital/video cameras) to complete an assortment of projects based on real-world situations.
+During this class, students will develop skills needed in today's high-tech world, and will be prepared for the PowerPoint, Excel, and Access MOS certification exams.